silverstripe/bambusa-installer/README.md

 ## Overview

-Base project for the Common Web Platform Installer.
-See the [CWP home page](https://www.cwp.govt.nz/) for information.
+Base project for the Bambusa demo.

-## Getting started

-Please see the [guide](https://www.cwp.govt.nz/developer-docs/en/2/getting_started/) for information on getting started with the CWP installer.

-## Getting support

-For CWP related issues please raise a [Service Desk](https://www.cwp.govt.nz/service-desk/new-request/) ticket.

 ## License